Your Child's Immunizations: Polio Vaccine (IPV)

 The vaccine offers protection against polio, which can cause paralysis and death.

-Side effects include fever and redness or soreness at the site of injection.
+Side effects include fever and redness or soreness at the injection site.
 There is a very small chance of an allergic reaction with any vaccine.

 When to Delay or Avoid IPV Immunization

 The vaccine is not recommended if your child:

 - has a severe allergy to the antibiotics neomycin, streptomycin, or polymyxin B